- Inhabitots - http://www.inhabitots.com -

 Gun control laws: plenty of people are claiming that better gun control will equal less violence.
 In fact, an individual posted a petition regarding gun control laws at WhiteHouse.gov, on Friday soon after the shooting at Sandy Hook, and that petition is now the most popular petition the White House has ever received, with 195,365 signatures and counting.
 I get why people would want better gun control laws.
 However, in my experience, people who truly aim to harm others will find a way to harm them, guns or not.

 Mental health care access: Many not championing gun control have started a heated mental health care system debate , claiming that a lack of access to care leads to crime .
-I understand that it can be difficult to access health care, yet after spending time in mental health clinics in college and working as a social worker for years, I also know that it’s not impossible to access support.
+I understand that it can be difficult to access health care, yet after spending time in mental health clinicals in my college RN courses and working as a social worker for years, I also know that it’s not impossible to access support.
 On top of this, many are blaming specific conditions, especially Asperger’s for the recent events, which frankly, is unsettling, because Asperger’s is not a disorder that’s scientifically linked to crime .

 Blame the parents: Other people are simply blaming the parents of the shooters.
 I’ve seen countless comments akin to, “If only their parents had raised them right…” I disagree with this line of thinking.
 I think that anyone who blames the parents alone for kids who later participate in violent acts haven’t considered how much community interactions can make a difference, in spite of parents who may or may not being doing a great job.